Human Papillomavirus (HPV)

 HPV infection can last for a long time, especially in people who are HIV-positive.
 A 2012 study found that a high proportion of cases of anal cancer are found among HIV-positive men.
 Dysplasia and warts can return.
 They should be treated as soon as they are found to reduce the chances of the problem spreading or returning.

 HPV infection can last a long time, especially in people with HIV.
+Two vaccines have been approved for use by men and women ages 9 to 26.

 A Pap smear can detect abnormal cell growth in the cervix.
 It can also be used to check the anus of men and women.
 Although Pap smears may be the best way to detect early cervical cancer, careful physical examination may be the best way to detect anal cancers.